hnlcory/hnlcory.github.io/projects/sudoku.md

 end tell
 </code>
 </pre>
 While the input works as expected, the data inputting process can be tedious, and slow.
 As the program takes one number at a time to be stored in a 2D array, the input process would likely work better if the user could input data column by column or into an empty sudoku board.
-This small tweak is something I plan to do upon revisiting the project.<br>
+This small tweak is something I plan to do upon revisiting the project.<br><br>

 Source: <a href="https://github.com/hnlcory/projectPrograms/tree/main/Final%20Sudoku"><i class="large github icon"></i>SudokuSolver</a>
 </div>